StarRocks/starrocks/docs/table_design/automatic_partitioning.md

 # Automatic partitioning

-This topic describes how to create a table that supports automatic partitioning, usage notes and limits of automatic partitioning.
+This topic describes how to create a table that supports automatic partitioning.
+This topic also describes the usage notes and limits of automatic partitioning.

 ## Introduction

 To make partitions creation more easy to use and flexible, StarRocks supports the partitioning expression and automatic partitioning since version 3.0.
 You only need to specify a partition column of the DATE or DATETIME data type and a partition granularity (year, month, day, or hour) in the partition expression, which includes a time function.
 With this implicit partitioning method implemented by using a expression, you do not need to create a large number of partitions in advance.
 StarRocks automatically creates partitions when new data is written.
-It is recommended that you prioritize using automatic partitionin
+It is recommended that you prioritize using automatic partitioning.

 ## Enable automatic partitioning